This post may contain affiliate links.

 13. Job spotter

 This is a fab app if you live in a town or city and are often walking round.
-Working with Indeed.com, Jobspotter pays you to take clear, legible photos of any job adverts you see in store windows.
+Created by Indeed.com, Jobspotter pays you to take clear, legible photos of any job adverts you see in store windows.
 Pays in Amazon vouchers.

 Sweatcoin is an app where you earn as you walk.
 Just leave it running in the background and you will collect sweatcoins as you walk which can later be exchanged for rewards.
 You do need a lot of points for the decent rewards, but all you have to do is leave it on, so minimum effort and a good one if you’re very active, or need some extra motivation to get out walking!